-home and/or school.
-Family worker and school to signpost through the Early Help support. by those who are already working with them, with additional support from local partners arranged as needed.
-School staff talk about how well the children are progressing in class or if there are any barriers Children are happy and thriving at school - impacting on their progress and achievements £4,500 Disadvantaged pupils to be closing the gap with their peers in school, and compared to other non-pupil premium children nationally with similar starting points Small group/individual support from an additional TA addressing academic needs in reading, writing and/or maths to PP children over the year TA support 9.30 - 12.15 x5 mornings for 38 weeks possibly extending to afternoons Children from disadvantaged backgrounds often struggle with the basic core skills.
+Disadvantaged pupils to be closing the gap with their peers in school, and compared to other non- pupil premium children nationally with similar starting points Small group/individual support from an additional TA addressing academic needs in reading, writing and/or maths to PP children over the year TA support 15 hours a week for 38 weeks Children from disadvantaged backgrounds often struggle with the basic core skills.
 This spend aims to identify and address gaps in knowledge and skills in core subjects to help them make stronger progress and catch up Outcomes monitored 3x over the year monitoring cycle in terms of data, book-looks and pupil conferences.
 Lesson observations are conducted as part of the cycle of lesson observations.
-Termly monitoring of comparing PP outcomes compared to non-PP Use external tracking to compare PP pupils to national data ZM & AS Children's gaps in their learning is identified and addressed Children make better than expected progress in the areas where they are supported Children grow in confidence in their learning Disadvantaged pupils to be able to catch up due to school lost as a result of corona virus (Not the catch-up premium - this is in addition to) Small group/individual support from an additional TA addressing academic needs in reading, writing and/or maths to PP children over the year TA support 9.00 - 12.00 x5 mornings until the end of the summer term 2021 Children from disadvantaged backgrounds often struggle with the basic core skills.
+Termly monitoring of comparing PP outcomes compared to non- PP Use external tracking to compare PP pupils to national data ZM & AS Children's gaps in their learning is identified and addressed Children make better than expected progress in the areas where they are supported Children grow in confidence in their learning £9,000 Disadvantaged pupils to be able to catch up due to school lost as a result of corona virus (Not the catch-up premium - this is in addition to) Small group/individual support from an additional TA addressing academic needs in reading, writing and/or maths to PP children over the year TA support 15 hours a week until the end of the summer term 2021 - extended to Christmas 2021 Children from disadvantaged backgrounds often struggle with the basic core skills.
 This spend aims to identify and address gaps in knowledge and skills in core subjects to help them make stronger progress and catch up particularly due to the impact of covid Outcomes monitored 3x over the year monitoring cycle in terms of data, book-looks and pupil conferences.
 Lesson observations are conducted as part of the cycle of lesson observations.
-Termly monitoring of comparing PP outcomes compared to non-pp Use external tracking to compare PP pupils to national data ZM Children's gaps in their learning is identified and addressed Children make better than expected progress in the areas where they are supported Children grow in confidence in their learning Disadvantaged pupils to be able to catch up and/or address gaps in learning due to loss of learning as a result of corona virus Using the National Tutoring Programme tutors are sourced to target small groups of learners to address specific gaps Children from disadvantaged backgrounds often struggle with the basic core skills.
-This spend aims to identify and address gaps in knowledge and skills in core subjects to help them make stronger progress and catch up particularly due to the impact of covid Outcomes monitored 3x over the year monitoring cycle in terms of data, book-looks and pupil conferences.
-Lesson observations are conducted as part of the cycle of lesson observations.
-Termly monitoring of comparing PP outcomes compared to non-pp Use external tracking to compare PP pupils to national data Children's gaps in their learning is identified and addressed Children make better than expected progress in the areas where they are supported Children grow in confidence in their learning
+Termly monitoring of comparing PP outcomes compared to non- PP Use external tracking to compare PP pupils to national data ZM Children's gaps in their learning is identified and addressed Children make better than expected progress in the areas where they are supported Children grow in confidence in their learning £9,000 Supporting disadvantaged children who are also identified as SEND Support from a SENDCO with time invested to support teachers and staff to support these children Fixed term contract 1 year 1 day a week Children from disadvantaged backgrounds often struggle with the basic core skills.
+This spend aims to identify and address gaps in knowledge and skills in core subjects to help them make stronger progress and catch up particularly due to the impact of covid Role would be focused on particular children Focus will be more monitoring the interventions in place - what is working well This role will support staff to identify and implement the best strategies Staff training ZM Children's gaps in their learning is identified and addressed Children make better than expected progress in the areas where they are supported Interventions are monitored well £5,000 Total budgeted cost 25,000